Deusto: Transport

-The district is serviced by the rapid transit system Metro Bilbao lines 1 and 2, with three stations: Deustu, Sarriko and San Ignazio.
+The district is serviced by the Bilbao Metro's Lines 1 and 2, with three stations: Deustu, Sarriko and San Ignazio.
 This underground system was opened in 1995 replacing the regional railway system Bilbao-Las Arenas railway, which started operations in the late 19th century.
 This narrow-gaude railway service had four stations across the district, Universidad (by the University of Deusto), Deusto, Ibarrekolanda and San Ignacio; after the opening of the metro system this overground track was shut down, although service was maintained between Deusto and the Casco Viejo station operated by Euskotren.
 The service was finally suspended in 2010 and the remaining Deusto and Universidad stations closed down.

 The district is served by numerous local Bilbobus lines connecting to elsewhere in the city and particularly to Abando and the city centre.
 The regional buses Bizkaibus serve several stops across the district, connecting to the main University of the Basque Country campus in Leioa and other cities on the right bank of the estuary.
 According to the Zorrotzaurre Master Plan, an extension of the Bilbao tram is expected to traverse the new Zorrotzaurre island, with four stations planned.

 Lehendakari Aguirre Avenue, named after the first Basque president José Antonio Aguirre, is the main avenue traversing the district, connecting the Deusto Bridge area all the way to Elorrieta across Ibarrekolanda and San Ignazio.
 The regional road BI-604 starts at Deusto, connecting with the Asua valley across mount Artxanda, whereas from Saint Pius X square there are connections to the BI-625 regional road towards east Bilbao and the Artxanda-Ugasco tunnels towards the Bilbao Airport.